pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

    $ ./sd-002-csp-demo-event-listener-start.sh
    ```

 7. Trigger the SQL layer auto scale-out.
-Open a new terminal window, login monitor instance, run hogger for TiDB servers:
+Open a new terminal window, login monitor instance, run hogger for TiDB servers.
+You can observe the terminal where event listener runs (the terminal opened in Step 6).
+You may need to wait for five minutes.
    ```
    $ ssh-add ~/.ssh/pe-class-key.pem
    $ ssh -A ec2-user@18.x.x.163